zbrachinara/quicksweeper-doc/src/board.md

 # Board shape

-The board will be a square grid, each grid space containing a cell.
-A player can move freely across the board by navigating using the cursor across it.
+The board will be a rectangularly tiled grid, each grid space containing a cell.
+A player can move freely within the bounds of the board.

 The board may extend across the screen regions